Large Language Models as Nondeterministic Causal Models: Beyond Counterfactual Stability

-\cite{chatzi25} and \cite{ravfogel25} implicitly adopt an interpretation of LLMs that sits somewhere in between both.
-It also represents the sampling process using Pearl's deterministic framework, and therefore uses his semantics as the basis of their method.
-They overcome the practical problem facing the literal interpretation by replacing the source code of the sampling process by an alternative sampling method that is explicitly designed so that it satisfies two properties: the details necessary for the purposes of generating counterfactuals are explicity stored, and the counterfactuals so generated are intentionally biased towards those that are close.
-(Concretely, the sampling method implements a so-called Gumbel-Max deterministic causal model, and it stores the values of ${\bf U}$ of each run so that counterfactual outputs can be generated deterministically \citep{oberst19}.)
-Lastly, to make their approach feasible, they add one layer of idealization between the PRNG and the variables they use to compute counterfactuals.
-Neither Chatzi et al. nor Ravfgogel et al. offer a theoretical justification of their approach, nor do they present it as a general semantics for counterfactual generation in LLMs.
-Rather, they justify their method based on the fact that it can actually be implemented, and on the fact that close counterfactuals are useful for certain purposes.
-In fact, they both acknowledge that their method is not appropriate for all situations and suggest both exploring alternative implementations as well as different properties than closeness.
+\cite{chatzi25} and \cite{ravfogel25} implicitly adopt an interpretation of LLMs that sits somewhere in between the literal and the idealized one.
+As does the literal interpretation, it also includes the details of the sampling process into the causal model, and thus it also has to rely on Pearl's deterministic framework as the basis of their method.
+But in line with the idealized interpretation, they assume that one can change the sampling process of an LLM without this resulting in a different LLM.
+They do so in order to overcome the practical implementation problem faced by the literal interpretation.
+In particular, their alternative sampling method is explicitly designed so that it satisfies two properties: the details necessary for the purposes of generating counterfactuals are explicity stored, and the counterfactuals so generated are intentionally biased towards those that are {\em counterfactually stable} (CS).
+Lastly, to make their approach feasible, Chatzi et al. add one layer of idealization between the PRNG and the variables they use to compute counterfactuals.
+Thus their interpretation of LLMs is neither the idealized one, nor the literal one.

+Neither Chatzi et al. nor Ravfogel et al. offer a theoretical justification of their interpretation, nor do they present it as a general semantics for counterfactual generation in LLMs.
+Rather, their approach is motivated entirely by the desideratum that counterfactual distributions satisfy CS, a property that was introduced by \cite{oberst19}.
+Informally, CS means that all counterfactual values whose relative increase in prior probability -- when moving from the actual to the counterfactual setting -- is lower than that of the actual value are excluded.
+Formally, this results in the following definition.